ARIIK-ANTHONY/dsa-hw01-sparse-matrix/README.md

-**DSA Homework 01 - Sparse Matrix**
+# Sparse Matrix Operations – DSA Homework 01
 Python project, reflecting my folder structure, usage steps, and operations:

-# Sparse Matrix Operations – DSA Homework 01

 This project implements a custom sparse matrix data structure and performs key matrix operations—**Addition**, **Subtraction**, and **Multiplication**—on sparse matrices efficiently.
 Designed as part of **DSA Homework 01**, it demonstrates how to represent and manipulate large matrices with minimal memory overhead using a dictionary-based sparse representation.

 ---